University of Washington Links

 News tagged with 'any keyword'

-Jim Gregory's drive to bring history beyond the academy—at times exposing uncomfortable truths—makes him a fitting recipient for the inaugural Barclay Simpson Prize for Scholarship in Public.
+Jim Gregory's drive to bring history beyond the academy—at times exposing uncomfortable truths—makes him a fitting recipient for the Barclay Simpson Prize for Public Scholarship.

 A recent talk by human rights activist Omar Barghouti brought into stark relief the challenge of debating Palestine in public.